hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Pre-sorting columns

-You can optionally indicate that a specific column should be pre-sorted by adding `@sortBy` where the value is the key of the column.
+To indicate that a specific column should be pre-sorted, add `@sortBy`, where the value is the column's key.

 ```handlebars{data-execute=false}
 <Hds::Table